Ken Taylor (American football)

-Kenneth Daniel Taylor (born September 2, 1963) is a former professional American football defensive back who played cornerback for two seasons for the Chicago Bears and the San Diego Chargers of the National Football League.
-He was a member of the Bears team that won Super Bowl XX following the 1985 NFL season.
+Kenneth Daniel Taylor (born September 2, 1963) is an American former professional football player who was a defensive back who played cornerback for two seasons for the Chicago Bears and the San Diego Chargers of the National Football League (NFL).
+He played college football for the Oregon State Beavers.
+He was a member of the 1985 Bears team that won Super Bowl XX.

-1985 Bears
+Professional career

 As a member of the 1985 Chicago Bears defense, he intercepted three passes during the 1985 regular season.
 His first NFL interception came in Week 4 against Washington and he picked off another pass in Week 8 at Soldier Field against the Minnesota Vikings.

 Taylor made one start for the 1985 Bears defense, filling in for an injured Mike Richardson in Week 9 against the Green Bay Packers.
 He made 2 tackles in the game, his only start for Chicago.

-Taylors main contribution in 1985 came as a Punt Returner.
-He returned 25 punts for 198 yards with a 7.9 yard average.
-He also returned 1 kick for 18 yards.